Chelsea Frei

-Chelsea Frei is an American actress.
+Chelsea Frei (born November 16, 1992) is an American actress.
 She is known for portraying Bridget Moody in the American TV series The Moodys and Mare Pritti in The Paper.

 Early life

-Frei was born in Andover, Massachusetts and received a BFA in acting from New York University.
+Frei was born in Andover, Massachusetts, and graduated from Andover High School in 2011.
+She received a BFA in acting from New York University.

 Career

 In 2018, Frei starred in the TV comedy series Sideswiped.
-She went on to star as Victoria Gotti in the Lifetime biopic, Victoria Gotti: My Father's Daughter.
+She went on to star as Victoria Gotti in the Lifetime biopic Victoria Gotti: My Father's Daughter.
 From 2019 to 2021, Frei starred as Bridget Moody in The Moodys.
 Other credits include Shrill, The Last O.G., and The Addams Family (2019).

 In 2022, Frei played Ingrid in the HBO series The Time Traveler's Wife, and Maya Campbell in The Cleaning Lady.

-In September 2024, Frei joined the cast of The Office spin-off The Paper.
+In September 2024, Frei joined the cast of The Office sequel The Paper.